-A housing unit within an AHUS with an estimated cost of repair less than \$60,000 or 50% of the current assessed value of the housing unit, 26 whichever is less, will be rehabilitated in place.
+A housing unit within an AHUS with an estimated cost of repair less than \$60,000 may be rehabilitated in place.
 Estimated cost of repair will be determined through a Program damage assessment.
 The Applicant must be the owner of the eligible housing unit within the AHUS and may need to obtain authorization from any other occupants in the AHUS for access to accommodate construction activities that might be required for SSCCs.
-Any tenants residing in the AHUS may be eligible for URA assistance, as applicable27.
+Any tenants residing in the AHUS may be eligible for URA assistance, as applicable26.